Assignment HOWTO

 You’ll probably want to edit files on your own computer, rather than on GitHub.
 So, you’ll need to get the files from GitHub to your computer.

-1. On your fork’s GitHub page, click the Clone or download button.
+- On your fork’s GitHub page, click the

-3. Click Open in Desktop.
-Sourcetree should open a Clone New dialog box with some information filled out.
+dialog box with some information filled out. - In

-4. In Destination Path, select the directory on your computer where you’d like your files to live.
+, select the directory on your computer where you’d like your files to live.
 You may need to create a new directory.
-We’ll call this directory the local clone.
+We’ll call this directory the local clone. - Click the

 Using the command line, instead